Aaron Black (basketball): Meralco Bolts (2020–present)

+2020 season: Rookie season

 In the 2019 PBA Draft, Black was drafted 18th overall by the Meralco Bolts, who are coached by his father, Norman Black.
+He became only the third PBA player to be coached by his father as a head coach after Dodot Jaworski with Robert Jaworski and Marc Agustin with Ato Agustin.
 In the Bolts' first win, he produced 8 points, 2 rebounds and 2 assists, which was better than his losing debut of 6 points, 3 assists, and 2 turnovers.
 He contributed 16 points on 6-of-10 shooting, 4 rebounds, 4 assists, and a steal in an overtime win against the Magnolia Hotshots.
 He copped a Rookie of the Week honor as Meralco started the year 3–1.
 They finished 7–4, qualifying for the playoffs as a 5th seed and playing against the San Miguel Beermen.
 In Game 1, he dropped 11 of his 14 points in the fourth quarter as Meralco defeated San Miguel, 78–71, and forced a rubber match for a semis seat.
+This performance gave him another Rookie of the Week award.
 They clinched a spot in the semifinals with a dominating 90–68 win.
 In the semis, they lost in 5 games to the Barangay Ginebra San Miguel, with Scottie Thompson preventing Meralco from going to the Finals.
 He finished the season by winning the Rookie of the Year Award, becoming the lowest draft pick to do so.
 He was also named to the All-Rookie Team.

-On May 24, 2022, he signed a two-year extension with the team.
+2021 season: First Finals appearance

+In a 2021 Philippine Cup win against the Beermen, Black scored 14 points.
+He injured his hand during a game against the Terrafirma Dyip.
+He was cleared to return nearly a month later during the playoffs.
+Meralco got to the semifinals in that conference, where they were eliminated by Magnolia.
+In a 2021 Governors' Cup win over the NLEX Road Warriors, he scored 19 points.
+They faced Magnolia once again in the semis where in Game 1, he had 14 points, six rebounds, and four assists to contribute in the win.
+In Game 5, he stepped up for the injured Chris Banchero with 16 points as they got past Magnolia and reached the Finals against Ginebra.
+In his Finals debut, he scored 12 points as Meralco won first.
+He then followed it up with 24 points, but Ginebra took the win to even the series 1–1.
+In Game 5, he got a season-high 25 points, but Ginebra won that game and the next, making them the Governors' Cup champions.